Gaylord: Your Washington, DC Base With Kids

 Given that it’s so big and that it connects to a convention center it’s not surprising that it’s also very busy.
 The elevators are never empty, the pool is always buzzing with kids, the lobby bustles like Times Square.

-Hotels on this scale are not everyone’s cup of tea but I thought the visuals and the vibe were fun.
+Hotels on this scale are not everyone’s cup of tea, but I thought the visuals and the vibe were fun.
 The size does not detract from the polite, helpful service and the location and amenities makes it the most family friendly hotel among the several we’ve stayed in around Washington, D.C. over the years.
+(Read about Washington museums and fun, lesser known activities.)

 The focal point of the Gaylord National is the 19-story glass atrium and its shopping plaza, which resembles colonial-era Alexandria, just across the river, and has an open-air feel even while being indoors (which is nice in a hot Washington summer).
 We made a point of only riding in the glass elevators so we could feel ourselves rise above or descend down into this little village.